muehlenb/BlendPCR/Readme.md

 *Note: As the C++ compiler, we have currently only tested MSVC, but other compilers that support the Azure Kinect SDK 1.4.1 are likely to work as well.*

 ### Optional:
- - **CUDA Toolkit 12.1:** CUDA Kernels are currently only used for a *SpatialHoleFiller*, *ErosionFilter* and *ClippingFilter*.
-We have reimplemented these filters as GLSL passes in case of *BlendPCR*, so even without CUDA almost the same visual quality is achieved as presented in the paper.
-To enable CUDA compilation, you need to explicitly set the CMake variable `USE_CUDA` to `ON`.
+ - **CUDA Toolkit 12.1 (not used anymore)** We have reimplemented these filters as GLSL passes in case of *BlendPCR*, so CUDA is not used anymore.

 *Additionally, this project uses small open-source libraries that we have directly integrated into our source code, so no installation is required.
 You can find them in the `lib` folder.